 The American Heart Association recommends at least 150 minutes per week of moderate exercise or 75 minutes per week of vigorous exercise.
 Moderate activities include brisk walking, jogging, cycling, and dancing.
 Vigorous exercise is running at a brisk speed, shoveling, playing sports such as basketball, tennis, or soccer.

 If you do not currently exercise, 150 minutes per week can seem like a lot.
 The good news is that you can start slowly.

 Walking can be an easy beginner exercise.
 Go for a brisk 5-10 minute walk today.
-Then tomorrow or in a couple of days try to increase that to a 10-15 minute walk.
+Then tomorrow, try to increase that to a 10-15 minute walk.
 Keep doing this until you are walking at least 30 minutes a day.
 Walk 30 minutes 5 days a week, and you will reach the recommendation of 150 minutes per week!